MigraineBy Mayo Clinic staff

 Self-care measures can help ease the pain of a migraine headache.

 - Get enough sleep, but don't oversleep.
-The average adult needs six to eight hours of sleep a night.
+Get an adequate amount of sleep each night.
 It's best to go to bed and wake up at regular times, as well.

 - Rest and relax.
 If possible, rest in a dark, quiet room when you feel a headache coming on.
 Place an ice pack wrapped in a cloth on the back of your neck and apply gentle pressure to painful areas on your scalp.